 This page contains reports where an infection control lapse was found for personal service settings (e.g. nail salons, tattoo/piercing studios) and health service provider settings (e.g. physicians, dentists, physiotherapists).

 For detailed inspection reports (not including health service provider inspection reports), tickets, orders, and closures, visit Check Before You Choose.
 To request an inspection report for a health service provider, please fill out this form (PDF) or call 1-800-265-7293, ext.
 4752.

 When a complaint is received, Public Health conducts a non-routine infection prevention and control (IPAC) investigation of the business to ensure there is no risk to the public.
-An IPAC lapse is a departure from infection prevention and control standards.
-The result could be infectious disease transmission to patients or staff through exposure to blood or body fluids.
+An IPAC lapse is a departure from infection prevention and control standards which can cause infectious disease transmission to patients or staff through exposure to blood or body fluids.
 An example would be medical equipment that is improperly cleaned and can spread infections from one person to another.

-If necessary, Public Health works with the business to take corrective action.
-If the outcome of an investigation indicates a risk to patients, Public Health has processes in place to notify patients of the risks and what they need to do.
+If the findings from an investigation indicates a risk to patients, Public Health will notify patients of the risks and what they need to do.

 This website contains reports on businesses where an IPAC lapse was identified.
 It does not include reports of businesses that were investigated by Public Health following a complaint where no infection prevention and control lapse was identified.

-A ticket is issued for an infraction (violation) of the Ontario Food Premises Regulation or the Smoke-Free Ontario Act.
-The Smoke-Free Ontario Act infractions inspection results are not currently listed on Check Before You Choose.
+A ticket can be issued for an infraction (violation) of the Ontario Food Premises Regulation, the Smoke-Free Ontario Act, or the Personal Service Settings (PSS) Regulation.
+The Smoke-Free Ontario Act infractions inspection results are listed on Check Before You Choose.